*CTF (StarCTF) 2021 Writeups

 Hey, welcome to my blog.
 My name is Bryce, and I’m a student who is trying to learn more about computer science and cyber-security.

-In my free time, I participate in information-security capture the flags (CTFs), code on HackerRank, or privesc boxes on TryHackMe.
+In my free time, I participate in information-security capture the flags (CTFs), code random projects (some of which you can see on my GitHub), or play random video games with friends.
 I’ll be posting all my writeups and some other stuff here.